chiefmyron/phpunit-test-workbench/README.md

   * By namespace
   * By test suite (as defined in your `phpunit.xml` configuration file)
   * Simple list of files and methods
+* Filter and run your tests by test group annotations or attributes
 * Errors appear as a peek within the editor
 * History of test run results and execution times is maintained
 * Includes commands and hotkeys to allow quick running of test or test suites